justinband/justinband.github.io/README.md

     * This will copy the online repository to your local files.
     * The command line is a quicker way to execute tasks that would take a long time  with a GUI.

 The reason Git is used is because it's a powerful tool used for distributed version-control.
 In brief, this means that files can be hosted and maintained in an online repository like GitHub.
 Furthermore, Git tracks previous versions of those files and catalogs the differences.
-Andrew Etter says that version control is "one of the most important functions of a technical writer" and Git will do it all for you with little hassle.
+Andrew Etter says that version control is "one of the most important functions of a technical writer" and Git will do all version control behind the scenes for you.
+Etter adds that Git has a legitimate appeal as "documentation and code branches [can] stay in sync" and that "developers are more likely to contribute".
+All in all, Git makes it easy for many people to work on the same project while keeping track of past versions.

 #### Step 3.
 Adding a Resume to the Repository

-1. Create a `index.md` file in the local repository.
+1. Create an `index.md` file in the local repository.
-    * This file is your resume formatted in markdown.
+    * **This file is your resume formatted in markdown.**
     <br/>

 2. Push `index.md` to your GitHub repository